yayamayajd/fruits_project/README.md

 ### Dev log:

+#### ____version 2.0 ####

+**2025.08.06**

+after back from summer trip, I planed that go for the 2.0 which is add the fruits' image featrue to the application. but sadly, the poor old NAS could not hold the task anymore.
+The VM crashed.
+I tried to fix it, but the longer-than-10-min-reboot-process killed me.
+So, I made a decision: to buy a new server, build a whole new homelad for all the future use and my projects!
+I got the new server today. before I got it, I already did many reserch about homelab, eventually I decide to build a k3s cluster to connect all my avaliable device.
+So the fruits project will be developed after the homelab worked, and to be iterated with new feature, and the CI/CD pipline will be re structured.
+(I plan to splite the tool chain, only run CI on Github Actions, and hands off CD to ArgoCD).
+My RaspberryPi will take the charge for monitering's job.
+Now I have enought resources!
+Exciting!

+#### ____version 1.0 ####

 **2025.01**

 Gathered ideas and made the basic plan: decided on the tech stack, and designed the database structure based on the fruit's Excel file.